 - Use a Win7 install disk with SP1.
 This disk need only match the product type (home, pro, etc.) an bitness (32 or 64) of your Microsoft Product Key.
 It does not matter what brand name is on the DVD

 - Select Custom, not Upgrade

 - Switch to advanced and Delete all partitions.
-Only one logical partition – C:, which will be created by the installer.
+The installer will create the partitions that it needs.

 - After install, install network drivers if not installed already.
 Then activate.

 Do NOT install anything until all Windows Updating is completed.
 Not even antivirus.